 Intel stated about a new co-brand for Project Athena laptops, co-developed with manufacturers, that use Tiger Lake chips named “Intel Evo”.
-The project aims to raise customers’ attention in the often false claims on features such as battery life.
+The project aims to raise customers’ attention to the often false claims on features such as battery life.

 Branding of high-end machines will be made available to partners, similar to the branding campaign “Ultrabook,” which released in 2011, after the release by Apple it’s MacBook air devices.
 Apple, which announced in June it would quit using Intel chips and move to its own Apple Silicon chips, plans to release the first such machines this year.